 The Bible is clear.
 After death a person: returns to dust (Psalms 104:29), knows nothing (Ecclesiastes 9:5), possesses no mental powers (Psalms 146:4), has nothing to do with anything on earth (Ecclesiastes 9:6), does not live (2 Kings 20:1), waits in the grave (Job 17:13), and continues not (Job 14:1, 2) until the Day of the Resurrection.
 Was Lazarus, whom Jesus loved, in heaven when the Savior resurrected him (John 11)?
 If Lazarus was not sleeping, then calling him to life was really robbing him of the bliss of heaven.

 The apostle Peter plainly stated that David the prophet is dead and buried–not alive in heaven “Men and brethren, let me freely speak unto you of the patriarch David, that he is both dead and buried, and his sepulchre [tomb] is with us unto this day… For David is not ascended into the heavens” (Acts 2:29,34).
-No human being has yet ascended into heaven (John 3:13).
+No human being has yet ascended into heaven (John 3:13), except the ones that received special resurrections and translations.
 People do not go either to heaven or hell at death.
 They simply sleep till the Resurrection.

 Satan invented the teaching that the dead are alive to deceive the living.
 Communication with spirits of the dead or the undying souls are all inventions of Satan to make people believe that when you die you are not really dead.
 What is really appearing to the living is the “spirits of devils, working miracles” (Revelation 16:14).
 These evil spirit pose as spirits of the dead and lead the living away from God’s truth (Matthew 24:24).
 Therefore, the believers should let the Word of God be their guide instead of their senses.